 Dip fresh strawberries and halved bananas in white chocolate to make them look like ghosts or mummies.
 Transform your strawberries into other creatures with a dot of orange food coloring for pumpkins, green for Frankenstein’s monster, purple/gray for vampires, etc. Use dark or milk chocolate to make bats and cats.

 Still have leftover apples from your trip to the orchard?
 Turn them into these spooky “poison” candy apples.
 Dip the apples in melted chocolate to make them look like jack-o’-lanterns or add eyeballs to turn them into monsters.
-Or quarter the apples to make silly apple bites.
+You could also quarter the apples to make silly apple bites.

-For something spooky to nibble on, try these breadstick snakes or saucy spider.
+For something spooky to nibble on, try these breadstick snakes.
 Careful, they look like they might bite back!
 These pumpkin deviled eggs and witch hat calzones are more cute than creepy.
 And if you like olives, these edible eyeballs and Jack Skellington ricotta olive tarts are worth a try.

-For a spooky Halloween dinner, present a plate of eyeball pasta.
-Go for your favorite pasta and a bloody red sauce or try a less-traditional black squid ink pasta or green spinach pasta to make things extra eerie.
+For a spooky Halloween dinner, present a plate of eyeball pasta with a bloody red sauce.
+Use your favorite pasta or try a less-traditional black squid ink or green spinach pasta.